JensKlimke/jk/docs/deployment.md

 1. A namespace called "website" to organize all resources
 2. A ConfigMap containing the HTML content for the single-page website
-3. A Deployment running an nginx container that serves the HTML content
+3. A Deployment running a nginx container that serves the HTML content
 4. A Service that exposes the nginx deployment
 5. An Ingress that routes traffic from your domain to the service and handles TLS termination